Edward F. Mrkvicka Jr.: Early life and education

-In 1976 he was the youngest chairman of the board and national bank president in America.
+He started his career in banking in 1970 and by 1976 he was the youngest chairman of the board of a national bank president in America.
 He is a former columnist; member of the Panel of Experts for Boardroom Reports; and SEC registered investment adviser.

-He has been featured or published in virtually every major newspaper and magazine, including USA Today, Boston Globe, Chicago Tribune, Family Circle, Cosmopolitan, and Nation’s Business, as well as appearing on over 600 syndicated talk shows.
+He has been featured or published in virtually every major United States newspaper and magazine, including USA Today, Boston Globe, Chicago Tribune, Family Circle, Cosmopolitan, and Nation’s Business, as well as appearing on over 600 syndicated talk shows.

-His writing focus lately has been dedicated to his religious beliefs and Christian counseling efforts - specifically, the destruction of the family, adultery, divorce, and their impact on innocent children.
+His writing focus towards his later life was dedicated to his religious beliefs and Christian counseling efforts - specifically, the destruction of the family, adultery, divorce, and their impact on innocent children.

 He was awarded a U.S. Certificate of Special Congressional Recognition “…in recognition of outstanding and invaluable service to the community.”

 Works

-His financial books on personal finance, banking, and the stock market have been selected by numerous book clubs, as well as being required reading at colleges and universities.
+His financial books on personal finance, banking, and the stock market have been selected by multiple book clubs, as well as being required reading at colleges and universities.

 His Christian books have been honored with a Best Christian Book of the Year Award, a Best Christian Study Award, named a National Book Award finalist, and a winner in The Christian Choice Book Awards.